 The variety of languages was the cultural aspect I loved most about Hibox.
 I was amazed every time I came out of the refreshment room and, while crossing the corridor, would hear the voice of a businessman speaking English, then another colleague speaking Spanish in the next room, and then many other languages, like French, Italian and Portuguese, all throughout the other rooms.

 What I learned working for an international tech startup:

 I think this experience has been one of great value to me.
 Sometimes you aren’t able to appreciate it fully, especially while you are living the experience yourself daily.
 It’s only when it’s over that you realize.

 The valuable skills I’m taking with me which come to mind are those technical skills I learned on the job itself.
 Yes, of course, it was quite interesting to learn how to make a better use of Excel or to make nice PowerPoint slides, how to determine a company’s decision maker, or how to stay regularly updated on events and issues concerning a business and the market it operates in.

 In closing, I would like to leave this message: try.
 Try over and over again.
 It might seem obvious, but I think that there are no quick fix secrets other than this to success in entrepreneurship.
-All the people who manage to fulfill their dreams, whatever they might be, are those who believe in them and try their best.
+All the people who manage to fulfil their dreams, whatever they might be, are those who believe in them and try their best.